Solar Tuk Tuk

 The Star 8 SolarTuk was 100% solar powered vehicle developed for the transportation market.

 Being a lightweight vehicle, regular solar panels were unsuitable for a Tuk Tuk and an innovative solution was required.
 The Star 8 SolarTuk was a powerful demonstration of combining creative thought with new highly efficient, lightweight solar technology.
-To test and verify the efficiency and reliability of the technology, laser test equipment similar to technology developed by Electron Test Equipment, was used for accelerated life testing using special laser diode testing processes and the requisite mechanical component testing ensured a cost-effective solar cell manufacturing process which provided high process efficiencies.
+To test and verify the efficiency and reliability of the technology, semiconductor testing technology was used to tests the PV panels for accelerated life testing using special laser diode testing processes and the requisite mechanical component testing ensured a cost-effective solar cell manufacturing process which provided high process efficiencies.

 Available in four different designs with three engine capacities (650cc, 800cc and 1000cc), the Star 8 SolarTuk had a size to suit all purposes.